pranjalchakraborty/Silkroad_S1API/README.md

 To prevent issues when updating to a newer version of this mod:

 1.  **Complete Ongoing Quests:** Finish or cancel any active delivery quests from this mod.
+Then Save.
 2.  **Backup NPC Data:** It's highly recommended to backup this mod's NPC-specific data from your save file.
 (Specify path or method if known, otherwise general advice).
+Backup whole save file and if later you find any mod NPC lost data, you can copy paste his folder from backup to new save.

 ## Creating & Customizing NPCs (JSON Guide)